 For A-level, IB, Foundation and BTEC Level 3 students

-This autumn sees the return to London and for the first time live-streaming of another exciting, visually stimulating Art in Action programme.
+This autumn sees Art in Action brought to you live streamed and online.
+Read on for details of another exciting, visually stimulating programme.
 During this immersive day, students will have the chance to meet and hear from four leading contemporary artists working in different areas of art and design.
 Through their fascinating presentations, the artists will explore their unique creative journeys, what inspires them, and how they turn an idea into a work of art.
 There will be plenty of time for questions and students are guaranteed to leave inspired and brimming with ideas for their own work.

 Programme & speakers